archibate/genius.nvim/README.md

 require"genius".setup {
     keymaps = {
-        tab = false, -- tab for accept all delete = false, -- <Del> for regenerating completion leftright = false, -- arrow keys for accept/revoke words homeend = false, -- <Home> and <End> for lines freeend = false, -- <End> at the end of line for manually trigger completion },
+        tab = false, -- tab for accept all shifttab = false, -- shift+tab for manual trigger and regenerating completion delete = false, -- <Del> for dismiss completion leftright = false, -- arrow keys for accept/revoke words homeend = false, -- <Home> and <End> for lines freeend = false, -- <End> at the end of line for manual trigger },
 }
 ```